 It happens every winter.

-Those cold temperatures and harsh winds suck all the moisture out of my lips, getting them all dry and chapped.
-It ain’t a pretty picture, and it feels so uncomfortable, too.
-Especially, when they crack.
-Ouch!
+Cold temperatures and harsh winds suck all the moisture out of my lips, getting them all dry and chapped.
+It’s ugly.
+It’s uncomfortable.
+It’s painful.
+When they crack… Ouch!

 1. Never Lick Lips

 When my lips are dry and cracked, I REALLY want to lick them.
 Just to get some relief, you know?